mbaudin47/numericalderivative/README.md

 - See why the Dumontet & Vignes method fails on the polynomial function.
 - See why the Gill, Murray, Saunders & Wright method fails on the sin function.
 - In DumontetVignes.compute_third_derivative, set kmin and kmax as a list with two floats.
-This simplifies the API.
+This simplifies the API by reducing the number of input arguments.
 - In class GillMurraySaundersWright.compute_step_for_second_derivative, set kmin and kmax as a list with two floats.
-This simplifies the API.
+This simplifies the API by reducing the number of input arguments.
+- In ShiXieXuanNocedalForward, set minimum_test_ratio and maximum_test_ratio
+  as a list of two floats.
+This simplifies the API by reducing the number of input arguments.
 - Implement the method of:

 Shi, H. J. M., Xie, Y., Xuan, M. Q., & Nocedal, J. (2022).
 Adaptive finite-difference interval estimation for noisy derivative-free optimization. _SIAM Journal on Scientific Computing_, _44_(4), A2302-A2321.